How Many Interviews Are There Before A Job Offer?

 Position You are Applying For

-The second factor is the position you are applying for.
-Some jobs may require more interviews than others.
-For example, if you’re applying for a role requiring specialized skills or knowledge, the company may want to interview you multiple times to ensure you’re a good fit for the job.
+The second factor is the position you’re applying for.
+Some jobs need more interviews.
+For roles requiring specialized skills, the company may interview you multiple times to ensure you’re a good fit.

 Qualifications